harshchauhdary/Water-Treatment-Plant-Data-Analysis/README.md

  - Random Forest Regressor: Random Forest Regressor is a robust ensemble model that can handle nonlinear relationships between the input features and output variable, making it suitable for predicting optimal chemical dosages based on the turbidity.

-- SVR: Support Vector Regression (SVR) is particularly useful when the data has a complex, nonlinear relationship.
-In this case, we can use SVR to model the relationship between turbidity and chemical dosage.
+- XGBoost: XGBoost is a powerful algorithm that can handle complex relationships between variables and is often used in regression problems.
+It can capture non-linear relationships between turbidity and chemical dosage, making it a good choice for predicting the optimal dosage.
+Additionally, XGBoost is highly scalable and can handle large datasets, which can be useful for our problem.